 Ever wondered how natural sexual desire got all mixed up, in Western culture, with tortured suppositions about the fallen state of mankind and your inborn "original sin" of lust?
 Look no further than the perniciously conflicted St. Augustine of Hippo, (354-430 C.E.), the leading light of Roman Catholic carnality.

-Thus, reasoned the man-child, sex of any kind should trigger the profound mortal shame that Adam and Eve must have felt the first time they got down, opened their eyes to each other's hot contours, tasted the crunchy-sweet apple of sin, then were caught by her dad and thrown out.
-Turns out, our originale peccatum is simply to have inherited a normal libido.
+Sex of any kind, he reasoned, should trigger in us the profound mortal shame that Adam and Eve must have felt the first time they got down, opened their eyes to each other's hot contours, tasted the crunchy-sweet apple of sin, then were caught by her dad and thrown out.
+In sum, our originale peccatum is simply to have inherited a normal libido.

 Embraced over the next 1,700 years by anguished celibates in the priesthood, Augustine's take on guilty pleasure took firm hold in Christian theology, among both Catholics and Protestants.
 From on high, his tormented hangups have been poisoning and twisting our happiness in the sexual realm ever since.

 I like to imagine that, as an eternal reward for his handiwork, Augustine has since been reincarnated successively as a single-cell bacterium that reproduces asexually.
 Thy kingdom come.